fabiorino/voice-controlled-Atari-Breakout/README.md

 ### Packages
 - **main**: it contains the main function.
 Its job is to create a "link" between the game and the audio engine.
 A loop continuously reads the current frequency and chooses if the paddle has to be moved to the right, to the left or it shouldn't be moving.
 - **breakout**: contains the Atari Breakout game.
 You could take this package and use it as a standalone game with simple code modifications.
 - **audioengine**: contains the function that allows to get the current frequency of the sound from the microphone.
+-
+### Notes
+Please, be aware that the game won't work well if there's some noise in your room or your microphone generates a disturbed input.
+The game doesn't implement any form of noise reduction, for that reason it's very sensible to the environment around you and the microphone you're using.